Please read through our Comicad Network User Guide for a quick outline regarding the website's functionality.

-After you have a verified account, you can start publishing ads:
+After you've verified your account, you can start publishing ads:

 - Register a site on My Account -> My sites page

 - A draft of your site will be created (not live yet).
 Review your site details, and then submit it for approval.
-For a brief period of time, you will have the option to cancel your submission and revert it to draft stage, still, only do it if strictly necessary, so you don't waste administrator's review time.
+For a brief period of time, you will have the option to cancel your submission and revert it to the draft stage, still, only do it if strictly necessary, in order to not waste administrator's review time.

 - Your submission may be approved or rejected, if soft rejected, you'll have another opportunity to fix your site details according to the administrator's rejection note.
 If hard rejected, the site is deleted and you may not submit the same site again.

-- When your site is approved, you'll be able to use the "+Ad Unit" button to create ad units to post on it.
+- If your site is approved, you'll be able to use the "+Ad Unit" button to create ad units to post on it.
 (You may create units before being approved, in order to save time and/or experiment)

-- It's possible to get js codes for the existing units using the buttons on "My Sites" main page, comic profiles or the unit's edit form.
+- It's possible to get js codes for the existing units using the buttons on "My Sites" main page, also on comic profiles and unit's edit form.

-To start advertise, simply follow the steps below:
+To start advertising, simply follow the steps below: